craftcms/docs/docs/3.x/dev/global-variables.md

 ## `loginUrl`

-The URL to your site’s login page, based on the <config:loginPath> config setting.
+The URL to your site’s login page, based on the <config3:loginPath> config setting.

 ```twig
 {% if not currentUser %}